bennettslin/yearlings_bobtail_app/render-ready-notes.md

 TODO now:
 * Carousel annotation ref in logue bug.
 Also verse ref.
 * Bug when loading with selected carousel annotation, then clicking body.
-* Make sure to bypass keys intended to be bypassed

 * Deal with weirdness related to having two Sliders.
 * Are the onTransitionEnd things still needed?